Ramón Enríquez: Club career

 Ramón was born in Órgiva, Granada, Andalusia, and joined Málaga CF's youth setup in 2013, from CD Ciudad de Granada.
 He made his senior debut with the reserves on 7 April 2019, coming on as a late substitute for Juan Cruz in a 3–0 Segunda División B home defeat of Sevilla Atlético.

 On 17 April 2019, Ramón renewed his contract until 2022.
 He made his first team debut on 17 August, coming on as a late substitute for fellow youth graduate Hugo Vallejo in a 1–0 away win against Racing de Santander.

 Ramón scored his first professional goal on 19 September 2020, netting the winner in a 1–0 away success over CD Castellón.
 On 14 December, already established as a regular starter, he renewed his contract until 2024.

 In April 2023, Ramón suffered an injury which sidelined him for the remainder of the season; Málaga eventually suffered relegation.
 He also spent most of the 2023–24 campaign sidelined, where he contributed with 141 minutes in five matches as the club returned to the second division.

 On 17 July 2024, Ramón renewed his link with the Albicelestes until 2026.
+In March 2025, however, he suffered a knee injury which kept him sidelined for more than a year; in that period, he also extended his contract until 2027 on 3 July 2025.

+Ramón continued to struggle with injuries during the 2025–26 campaign, but still featured in ten matches overall as Málaga achieved promotion to La Liga.
+He made his debut in the category on 19 August 2026, replacing Einar Galilea in a 2–0 away loss to Atlético Madrid.